mozilla/extension-workshop/_includes/home/connect.md

 ## Need some extra help along the way?

-When you build on Firefox, you build with a community of extension developers.
+When you build on Firefox, you build with a community of add-on developers.
 And they’re eager to share their expertise and answer your questions.

 </div>
 </div>